s3cur3/quokka/docs/pipes.md

 ### Unpiping Single Pipes

-Quokka rewrites pipechains with a single pipe to be function calls.
+This addresses [`Credo.Check.Readability.SinglePipe`](https://hexdocs.pm/credo/Credo.Check.Readability.SinglePipe.html).
+If the Credo check is enabled, Quokka will rewrite pipechains with a single pipe to be function calls.
 Notably, this rule combined with the optimizations rewrites above means some chains with more than one pipe will also become function calls.

 ```elixir
 foo = bar |> baz()